YogaZen: a Journey of Insight and Movement

 Even visualization can be enough.
 If the body does not move, the mind can still experience the movement, and this too has an impact.
 The point is not to force action, but to remain in touch with what is genuinely happening inside.

-The role of relaxation
+The role of deep relaxation

+In YogaZen, deep relaxation is the center.
+Movement is a way to prepare for it.
 In this sense, YogaZen is deeply Zen.
-The goal is not to accumulate physical skills, but to arrive in a state of quiet presence.
+The goal is to arrive in a state of quiet presence.

-When the body relaxes, it becomes an open space for insight.
+When the body thus relaxes, it becomes an open space for insight.
 The relaxation itself is an invitation — just like the movement before it.
 And sometimes, insight grows without words, like a silent understanding settling into place.
 This aligns closely with a process of deep meditation, where transformation occurs below the surface, often beyond direct awareness.

 The YogaZen experience